johnnovak/RML-Amiga/docs/docs/manual/troubleshooting.md

 your GPU driver's settings.

+## Weird vsync issues

+If vsync behaves really erratically, see the [previous point](#black-screen-or-stuck-image-at-startup)---disable all frame limiters and don't force vsync globally at the driver level.

-## Mysterious crashes
+## Mysterious random crashes

 If WinUAE starts crashing with mysterious error messages out of the blue when you try to start any game, some other program running on your system is probably the culprit.
-These mysterious crashes might come and go; sometimes they resolve themselves without you doing anything, sometimes a reboot fixes them, etc.
+These mysterious crashes might come and go; sometimes they resolve themselves over time, sometimes a reboot fixes them, etc.

-The root cause is that certain third-party programs and tools with OSD (on-screen display) functionality will try to inject OSD messages into WinUAE, but they're not very well-written, so they will just cause WinUAE to crash.
+The root cause is that certain third-party programs and tools with OSD (on-screen display) functionality will try to inject OSD messages into WinUAE's videou output, but this will result in random crashes are they're badly written (e.g., **Asus GPU Tweak** is one such program; other extra programs included with GPU drivers can often introduce similar problems).
-TODO and TODO are known to result in some crashes.

-The only solution is to disable the OSD feature of these flaky programs and report the problems to their authors so they can fix them.
+The only solution is to disable the OSD feature of these flaky programs or not use them at all, and report these problems to their authors.